 Goodwill has been allocated for impairment purposes to the cash generating units at which the goodwill is monitored for internal reporting purposes.
-Each of these cash generating units is represented by an individual reporting segment - Retail, Commercial, Wealth and Institutional.
-Refer to Note 7.

-Impairment testing of purchased goodwill is performed annually, or more frequently where there is an indication that the goodwill may be impaired, by comparing the recoverable value of each cash generating unit with the current carrying amount of its net assets, including goodwill.
-Judgement is required in identifying the cash-generating units to which goodwill and other assets are allocated for the purpose of impairment testing.
+Impairment testing of purchased goodwill is performed by comparing the recoverable value of each cash generating unit with the current carrying amount of its net assets, including goodwill.
+Judgement is required in identifying the cashgenerating units to which goodwill and other assets are allocated for the purpose of impairment testing.